Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

   3)[Hapi.js](https://simpleprogrammer.com/introduction-hapijs/#:~:text=Js-,hapi.,HTTP%20proxy%20applications%20with%20hapi.&text=I%20started%20using%20Express%20to%20build%20my%20web%20apps.)- for creating JSON APIs
 ### Python
-After the Introduction of Python, alot of frameworks and development tools have been created.
+After the Introduction of Python, a lot of frameworks and development tools have been created.

 For instance, Python can be incorporated with code editors like Sublime Text, which offers some additional editing features and punctuation extensions.

 Frameworks that are used to extend Python Include: